 That means that you’re most likely drinking plastic.

 This is because all the plastic that ends up in our oceans doesn’t disintegrate.
-Instead, they get into tiny microplastics that escape all the filtration systems that we have.
+Instead, they get into tiny microplastics that escape all our filtration systems.

 This one is a little frustrating.
 You would think that receipts would be paper and you can recycle them, but that’s not the case.